cea-trust-platform/trust-documentation/doc/source/user_guide/num_meth/discretisation/polymac_mpfa/index.rst

         :name: fig:location_unknowns_p0
 	:width: 300
 	:align: center
-	:alt: Unknowns location in PolyMAC_P0
+	:alt: Unknowns location in PolyMAC_MPFA

-	Location of the unknowns when using PolyMAC_P0
+	Location of the unknowns when using PolyMAC_MPFA

-PolyMAC_P0 is based on Multi Point Flux Approximation (MPFA) method.
+PolyMAC_MPFA is based on Multi Point Flux Approximation (MPFA) method.

 MPFA methods
 ------------

-Three MPFA methods are used in practice in PolyMAC_P0 for computing gradient:
+Three MPFA methods are used in practice in PolyMAC_MPFA for computing gradient:

 -  The MPFA-O method presented in :cite:p:`A02`, :cite:p:`AM08`, :cite:p:`D14`